john-cd/rust_howto/src/index.md

 ## What you will find here

 This book is **a compendium of Rust ecosystem examples and resources**.
 It is intended to be **everything you need for day-to-day Rust coding, in one place**.
 It demonstrates good practices to accomplish common programming tasks, using the crates of the Rust ecosystem.
-It summarizes the language and key features of the standard libray.
+It summarizes the language and key features of the standard library.
 It includes numerous links to Rust resources.

 ## Who should read this book